Life, and recovery, are multi-leveled dynamics. There

 The next level I touched on was that of the "out-of-control" feeling

-kind of fear that is just inherent in the process for me.
-That there
+of fear that is just inherent in the process for me.
+That there is

-is a basis to feeling not in control of my writing process is proven by
+a basis to feeling not in control of my writing process is proven by the

-the reality that writing about my fear in that update has lead to at least
+reality that writing about my fear in that update has lead to at least five

-five other articles so far.
-I was afraid of where the writing was
+other articles so far.
+I was afraid of where the writing was going

-going because I had a picture of what was supposed to be written next -
+because I had a picture of what was supposed to be written next - of what

 that certain things cause me to feel afraid because they feel out-of-control,